-If I had a dollar for every time someone responded to learning I live in Mexico with, “Mexico is dangerous” or “Mexico is not safe”, like they’re the utmost authority on Mexico when they spent a week in Cabo twelve years ago… I’d be a millionaire retiring on the beaches of Tulum instead of stationed in nice (but boring) suburbia.
+If I had a dollar for every time someone responded to learning I live in Mexico with, “Mexico is dangerous” or “Mexico is not safe”, like they’re the utmost authority on Mexico when they spent a week in Cabo twelve years ago… I’d be a millionaire in a big ol’ penthouse overlooking Puerto Vallarta.

 There’s way less violent crime – especially against foreigners and people uninvolved in drugs – than the media would like you to believe, thought it still exists.

-For the most part there’s just a bunch of petty crime.
-There’s a ton of pickpocketing and stealing.
-If you leave your car parked in the street, chances are you’ll come back to it in the morning and be unable to drive off because someone has snatched your tires.
+For the most part it’s just a bunch of petty crime.
+There’s pickpocketing and stealing.
+If you leave your car parked in the street in some cities (even sweet Puebla), chances are you’ll come back to it in the morning and be unable to drive off because someone has snatched your tires.
 Seriously.

 Something that has been life-changing for me has been investing in security cameras.
 It gives me peace of mind coming back late at night and living alone.
 I use Arlo (specifically the Arlo Pro system, which is waterproof, rechargeable, has two way audio, night vision, a remote-triggered alarm, and a bunch more perks all that connect to your phone via an app), but there are a ton of equally inexpensive, easy-to-use, and awesome options.